PlayCubern/Cubern-Launcher/README.md

 1 - We first install golang from the official (website)[https://go.dev/doc/install] <br>
 2 - Run the installer and then clone or download the repository <br>
 3 - Open the extracted repository in visual studio code <br>
-4 - Now open the terminl and run:
+4 - Now open the terminal and run:

 ```bash
 go version